-Prof. Xiaopei Liu obtained his Ph.D. in computer science and engineering from The Chinese University of Hong Kong (CUHK) and did postdoctoral research at Nanyang Technological University (NTU) in Singapore.
-His current research interests are multi-disciplinary, which mainly include physically-based simulation (with a particular focus on fluid simulation and its coupling to solids), scientific visualization and rendering, as well as unmanned aerial vehicles, with applications to multiple areas.
+Prof. Xiaopei Liu obtained his PhD in computer science and engineering from The Chinese University of Hong Kong (CUHK) and did postdoctoral research at Nanyang Technological University (NTU) in Singapore.
+His current research interests mainly focus on high-performance fluid simulation with lattice Boltzmann method and its coupling to solids, scientific visualization and rendering, as well as unmanned aerial vehicles, with applications to multiple areas.

 Hua Zhong obtained his master's degree in June, 2018, with a focus on the research of multi-resolution volume rendering.
 He is now working at NetEast, Inc..

 Tianyang Ge worked in FLARE lab in 2019 as an undergraduate student, with a focus on photorealistic rendering of massive particles and related rendering with both fluid and solid involved.

 Yixin Chen joined FLARE lab in 2018 as an undergraduate student, and continued to work as research assistant after graduation until 2020.
 She mainly focused on GPU-based parallel optimization for high-performance large-scale fluid flow simulations, and is now pursuing her PhD at the University of Toronto.

 Jiajia Fan was interested in computer graphics and human-computer interaction.
 Her research interest was real-time gesture-based interaction for fluid flow control.

 Xuhui Liu was interested in unmanned aerial vehicles, from operation skills to algoritghms.
 His research interests were obstacle avoidance and path planning for drones.